YOU54F/pact-cli/README.md

 Commands:
-  publish                       Publishes pacts to the Pact Broker list-latest-pact-versions     List the latest pact for each integration create-environment            Create an environment resource in the Pact Broker to represent a real world deployment or release environment update-environment            Update an environment resource in the Pact Broker delete-environment            Delete an environment
+  publish                       Publishes pacts to the Pact Broker list-latest-pact-versions     List the latest pact for each integration get-pacts                     Get pacts for a specified provider, optionally filtered by consumer and/or branch create-environment            Create an environment resource in the Pact Broker to represent a real world deployment or release environment update-environment            Update an environment resource in the Pact Broker delete-environment            Delete an environment